AmrBumadian/FlyBook/README.md

-# Web-Technology-Project
+# FlyBook
 # Domestic Flight Reservation
-This is a domestic flight reservation website built in PHP and MySQL.
+This is a domestic flight reservation website built in PHP and MySQL as a final project for the Web Technology course in college.

 The website consists of two main types of users:
 ## 1- Customer: